HardModules/CoreUtils/docs/README.md

 - Advanced configuration handling with support for JSON files and built-in default values and validation.
 - Easy-to-use logging setup built on top of the Serilog library.
 - Highly customizable logger configuration with adjustable log levels, output format, and more.
-- Supports .NET 6.0 and .NET 7.0 target frameworks
+- Supports .NET Standard 2.0, .NET 6.0 and .NET 7.0 target frameworks

 ## Getting Started